vorontsov-amd/compiler_course/task_3/README.md

 # IR generator

 This directory contains the repository with the third assignment of the LLVM course.
 The `src` subdirectory contains the original versions of IR generator, but the latest version is in the [`Compiller` repository in the `ir-interpreter` branch](https://github.com/vorontsov-amd/Compiller/tree/ir-interpreter).
-If you go there, in the `src` and `include` directories you can find the source code for the compiller that generates the LLVM IR, and in the `ir-interpreter` directory you will find the interpreter for the generated LLVM IR.
+If you go there, in the `ir-interpreter` directory you will find the ir generator and interpreter for the generated LLVM IR.

 Some of the code was written back in first semester, so if you cringe when you read the code, that's ok.